Classic Chocolate Chip Cookies

 Preparation

-• Cookie dough: In a bowl, cream the butter, and both the sugars together until light and fluffy.
+- Cookie dough: In a bowl, cream the butter, and both the sugars together until light and fluffy.
+Approximately 3-4 minutes.

-• Remove the balls of cookie dough from the fridge and place them on a baking tray lined with baking/parchment paper.
+- Remove the balls of cookie dough from the fridge and place them on a baking tray lined with baking/parchment paper.
 Leaving 5cm/2" space between to allow for spreading.
-I like to push down on the balls to flatten them just a little prior to baking.
+I like to push down on the balls to flatten ta little into a puck shape so they can spread more easily.
+I usually fit 6 pieces per baking tray and bake in two batches.Optionally, you can add some more chocolate pieces to the top of each cookie for that bakery-style look.

 www.thegourmetlarder.com